brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 First, the goal is still to provide constant iterators, not just call `begin() const`.
 The latter is an implementation strategy for the former.

 Second, the goal is to avoid boilerplate.
-An implementation where `std::cbegin(c)` called `c.cbegin()` would require `c.cbegin()` to exist, which, as is clear from the list above, is not the for a lot of useful types.
+An implementation where `std::cbegin(c)` called `c.cbegin()` would require `c.cbegin()` to exist, which, as is clear from the list above, is not the case for a lot of useful types.

 As a result, `std::cbegin(c)` is basically specified to be `std::begin(as_const(c))` (although, again, predating `std::as_const`) which is basically `as_const(c).begin()`.